damymetzke/yaml-route-doc/README.md

 1. YAML in
 2. HTML out

-Routes can either be documented for internal use, or for thrid parties (e.g. when documenting a rest api).
+Routes can either be documented for internal use, or for third parties (e.g. when documenting a REST API).

 ## Quick start